|New Book from Lisa Maxwell

 Jean Claude made an important contribution to L’equitation de Legerete (riding in lightness) by translating and preserving

-the

-Trainer of the Year in 2008.
+the title of Trainer of the Year in 2008.

 Jean Claude recognized the genius of Francois Baucher at a time when Baucher was largely ignored or reviled.
-For most of his
+For most of

-the horse.
+resistance in the horse.
 According to Baucher’s method one must therefore release the resistance of the jaw with flexions

 done with the bit.
 Then it would be possible to make each part of the horse supple and then bring all the parts together in a

 posture of collection thus creating self carriage and making possible the movements of Grand Prix.
 In Baucher’s method this

 posture was to be achieved before riding the horse forward.
 This was diametrically opposed to the more popular method of

 dressage in which the horse is ridden forward first and only changed to a more collected posture over years of training.

 Modern veterinarian science has born out Baucher’s theory showing that the jaw, especially the tongue, because of its